ramnamaqsood/MSViT-E2V-Efficient-frequency-aware-multiscale-vision-transformer-for-E2V-reconstruction/README.md

 ## Model Comparison
 ### Sequence of images from class bike_bay of HQF dataset
-The consecutive images shows that MSViT can reconstruct textual details more efficiently than SOTA methods.
+The consecutive images shows that MSViT-E2V (Ours) can reconstruct textual details more efficiently than SOTA methods.

 ![](videos/result_bike_bay.png)
 ### Sequence of images from class desk of HQF dataset
-The consecutive images shows the performance of two MSViT against two benchmark methods.
-It can be seen that the reconstrutec images with MSViT has less goosting artifacts and more detail in images
+The consecutive images shows the performance of  MSViT-E2V (Ours) against two benchmark methods.
+It can be seen that the reconstruted images with our method has less goosting artifacts and more details.

 ![](videos/desk_output.png)
 ### Sequence of images from class poster_6dof of ECD dataset